 The judgment takes all the terms of your divorce and makes them court orders.
 Therefore, failing to carry out the terms of the divorce risks the possibility of being held in contempt of court, if your ex goes back to court to complain.

-Usually, the divorce judgment is effective right away.
-However, sometimes the FL-180 specifies a future date on which you will be divorced.
+The divorce judgment is effective on the date it is signed by a judge.
+However, sometimes the FL-180 specifies a future date on which the spouses will be returned to “single” status.

 Is the Judgment the Final Word?